 The first fuel cell bus line in France:

 Last Friday, the first fuel cell bus was inaugurated by the transport authority in the area: the Artois-Gohelle transport authority (SMT-AG) in the presence of Xavier Bertrand, president of the Region Hauts-de-France.
-This bus is the first one of a fleet of six fuel cell buses, which will be used on the new Bus Rapid Transit Service (BRT) bus line “Bulle 6” between les towns of Auchel and Bruay-la-Buissière in a.
+This bus is the first one of a fleet of six fuel cell buses, which will be used on the new Bus Rapid Transit Service (BRT) bus line “Bulle 6” between les towns of Auchel and Bruay-la-Buissière.
 Each bus, delivered by the French manufacturer Safra, has a capacity of 87 passengers, a range of >300 kms and can be refuelled in 15 minutes max.
 It means that the buses are only refuelled once per day.
 The buses are equipped with 31kg on-board hydrogen storage (on the roof) and a 30 kw fuel cell (Symbio/Michelin) that powers the electric motor.

 Transdev will operate the buses : « the buses will drive 420,000 kms/year, and save over 530 tons of CO2/year ” according to the operator.